 This is what Yoda was telling Luke.
 Everything important we accomplish begins with decision.
 We don’t slip into our greatest achievements.
 We commit and then make them happen.

 3. Commit 100 percent to the outcome you want.
-Like the project manager in Apollo 13 said, “Failure is not an option.”
+As the project manager in Apollo 13 said, “Failure is not an option.”
 Play full out.
 Don’t quit.
 Don’t settle for merely trying.

 Remember the point behind suggestion No. 1 above.
 Language is subtle.
 When we get comfortable with trying, even a bit, we open the possibility of failure because we make it respectable to walk off the field before the whistle blows.
 Don’t give yourself the out.